adonisjs/v5-docs/content/guides/database/query-builder.md

+---
+summary: Reference to the database query builder
+---

 Lucid query builder allows you to write and execute SQL queries.
 It is built on top of [Knex.js](https://knexjs.org/#) with few opinionated changes.

 We have divided the query builders into following categories